zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 Returns a list of types within a given namespace.

 If specifying the optional search query parameter, the list of types returned will match the search criteria.
-If the search query parameter is not specified, the list will include all types in the Namespace.
-See [Searching](xref:sdsSearching) for information about specifying those respective parameters.
+If the search query parameter is not specified, the list will include all types in the namespace.
+For information about specifying those respective parameters, see [Searching](xref:sdsSearching).

-Note that the results will also include types that were automatically created by SDS as a result of type referencing.
-For further details about type referencing please see: [Type Reusability](#type-reusability)
+**Note:** The results will also include types that were automatically created by SDS as a result of type referencing.
+For further details about type referencing, see: [Type Reusability](#type-reusability).

 **Request**